-The event will explore approaches for ensuring the higher education sector is accessible and responsive to the needs of adult learners.
-Keynotes from Michelle Donelan MP, Minister of State for Universities and Lord Bilimoria of Chelsea CBE DL will consider what the government’s new lifelong learning policy means for adult learners and how higher education and industry working together can develop a workforce for the future.
-We will also be looking at the impact of COVID-19 on these students.
+The event explored approaches for ensuring the higher education sector is accessible and responsive to the needs of adult learners.
+Keynotes from Michelle Donelan MP, Minister of State for Universities and Lord Bilimoria of Chelsea CBE DL considered what the government’s new lifelong learning policy means for adult learners and how higher education and industry working together can develop a workforce for the future.
+We also looked at the impact of COVID-19 on these students.

-These presentations will be followed by a panel discussion and audience Q&A on ‘what opportunities and challenges do universities, colleges, employers and local communities face in improving access to higher education for adult learners?’.
+These presentations were followed by a panel discussion and audience Q&A on ‘what opportunities and challenges do universities, colleges, employers and local communities face in improving access to higher education for adult learners?’.

-The event will conclude with a keynote from Chris Millward, Director for Fair Access and Participation at the OfS, to reflect on how the OfS is using its regulatory powers and functions to address the decline in adult learner participation and the opportunities that lie ahead.
+The event concluded with a keynote from Chris Millward, Director for Fair Access and Participation at the OfS, to reflect on how the OfS is using its regulatory powers and functions to address the decline in adult learner participation and the opportunities that lie ahead.